music-encoding/music-encoding/README.md

 ## Why Customizations?

-For those who are used to haing a single DTD or W3C Schema to validate music notation encodings, the customization process may seem like a complex way of arriving at a schema to validate music notation.
+For those who are used to having a single DTD or W3C Schema to validate music notation encodings, the customization process may seem to be a complex way of arriving at a schema to validate music notation.
 However, customizations are a vital part of the expressive power of MEI, and when used to their full extent, can assist organizations in ensuring the integrity and validity of their data.

 When designing a music encoding system there are many contradictory and non-standardized practices associated with writing music notation.
 Different repertoires may have extremely different ways of expressing pitch or rhythm; for example, rhythm in Mensural notation is incompatible with the later systems developed in common Western notation.